renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ```

 For our first problematic lap example below, it is one of the more common cases in which a driver enters or exits the pit lane during the lap.
 By F1 standards, this makes sense as to why there isn't an official lap time as the entrance of pit lane is prior to the start/finish line and the exit of pit lane is after the start/finish line.
-So this leads to a bit of a gap in the data for these "In Laps" and "Out Laps".
+So this leads to a bit of a gap in the data for these In Laps and Out Laps.

 <br/>

-Below is an "In Lap" from Lando Norris.
+Below is an In Lap from Lando Norris.
 He had just finished a fast lap and is coasting around the track to come in to the pits between fast laps runs.
 Unfortunately, there is a very odd combination of missing fields from the data below.
 We are missing Sector 2 and Sector 3 information, which in turn leads to a missing LapTime.
 Fortunately, we can back into a derived lap time as you can probably see with our LapTime5 variable being populated below.

 <br/>